getalp/Flaubert/README.md

 The French Treebank collection is available on request.
 See [this](http://dokufarm.phil.hhu.de/spmrl2014/) adress to make a request.

-To fine-tune FauBERT on the French Treebank collection:
+To fine-tune FlauBERT on the French Treebank collection:
 ```bash
 TBD
 ```

-To evaluate FauBERT on the French Treebank collection:
+To evaluate FlauBERT on the French Treebank collection:
 ```bash
 TBD
 ```